Akaflieg-Freiburg/enroute/_pages/privacy.markdown

 The Android app requires the following privileges.

-- WRITE_EXTERNAL_STORAGE -- Required to store map data, the current route and other settings.
+- WRITE_EXTERNAL_STORAGE and WRITE_EXTERNAL_STORAGE -- This priviege is required to store the flight map library in a globaly accessible directory.
+This ensures that the library persists when the app is uninstalled or reinstalled.
+It also ensures that other apps, such as file managers or file synchronisation software, can access the data.

-- ACCESS_NETWORK_STATE -- Required to update map data.
+- ACCESS_NETWORK_STATE -- This priviege is required to update map data.

 - ACCESS_FINE_LOCATION and ACCESS_COARSE_LOCATION -- Accessing the device's location is clearly necessary for a navigation app.